 Roy peeked at his friends from afar, it was hard to see with the wind blowing so strongly in his eyes.
 He was getting pushed back even more, his feet dragging on the ground.
 “Aacck!” he grunted once more.

 “NOO!
 I’M NOT DONE YET!”
-Roy shouted at him.
+Roy shouted at Han.

 “Woo!
 You did it, Aeryn!”
 Cien shouted.
 She glanced at him again and gave him another wink.

 “AAAAAHHHHH!”
 Roy’s body started to turn bright red. *SFWUUUUUU* Fire started to emerge from his fist.
-“I’m not finished with you!” he shouted at Aeryn.
-Although slowly, he started breaking through the wind once more.
+“I’M NOT FINISHED WITH YOU!” he roared at Aeryn.
+Roy started breaking through the wind once more.
 He was heading her way.

 WHAT!?
 How is he moving?
 And his fire!?
-Aeryn freaked out as she thought to herself.
+Aeryn freaked out inside her mind.

 I’M RUNNING OUT OF BREATH!
+Aeryn was freaking out in her mind.
 AND HE’S TOO CLOSE TO ME NOW!
-WHAT DO I- Aeryn was freaking out in her mind, she had ran out of breath…
+WHAT DO I- *FWUuu..pff…* she ran out of breath…

-Again, Roy saw the opening and went after her with his fist.
-It now had turned to a dark red color as if it was bleeding.
+Roy looked up and saw the opening.
+He sprinted after her his right fist pulled back, it now had turned to a dark red color as if it was bleeding.

 What!?
 Han thought to himself in shock of what he saw.